 Instead, it's incredibly common that organizations are not set up to properly qualify, hand-off, follow up with, and convert the leads they are generating, letting those hard-earned marketing efforts go to waste.

-To truly determine if your business is A) ready for more leads and B) making the most of the leads you’re currently generating, it's vital to take a look at some important metrics/areas.
-Here’s the short list:
+To truly determine if your business is ready for more leads and to make the most of the leads you’re currently generating, it's vital to take a look at some important metrics/areas.

 - SQL (sales qualified lead) to Opportunity conversion rate